 And so, I read every review I could about the Philips Fidelio X2s.
 During this time, I found a demo pair at a mall and tried them out – the mall was loud, and so it was difficult to be sure of what I was hearing, but I was certain that I was able to discern the openness that I had been searching for, as well as impressive clarity at all frequencies.
 Eventually, I convinced myself into finally, for the first time in my life, dropping over $100 on a pair of headphones.
 I was unable to find them at a used price for much less than $150 (delivered) on amazon.co.uk, and so I bought them there, new.

 Comfort-wise, my only complaint is that the clamp force is rather high for me.
 However, it is evenly distributed around the ears.
 Sometimes I notice it, sometimes I don’t.
 It is not as comfortable as the feather touch of the SA1000s, but it feels better than the uneven clamp of the AD900X.
-The auto-adjusting headband adjusts perfectly and has no tendency to move up or down.
-It feels very solid on my head.
+The auto-adjusting headband works perfectly.
+It has no tendency to move up or down.
+It feels very solid on my head, and creates no uncomfortable hot spots.

 Z-reviews had it spot on to gush all over the Philips Fidelio X2 in his review.
 They are great all-rounders for music, movies, and games.
 It’s as if Philips took everything I love about the Sony MDR-SA1000 and corrected the flaws, filled the gaps.
 It even managed to make me appreciate more bass in my sound.
 The Philips Fidelio X2 seems like a spiritual successor to the Sonys, and (almost) leave me wanting for nothing more in a pair of headphones.